ThePhD/ThePhD.github.io/_posts/2023-06-07-cuneicode-and-the-future-of-text-in-c.markdown

 Yep, the option to turn on UTF-8 by default is buried *underneath* the new Settings screen, under the "additional clocks" Legacy Settings window on the first tab, into the "Region" Legacy Settings window on the **second** tab ("Administrative"), and then you need to click the "Change system locale" button, check a box, and reset your computer.

-But sure, after you do all of that, you get to live in a post-locale world. 🙃
+But sure, after you do all of that, you get to live in a post-locale world[^locale-lying]. 🙃